John Knox: Knox and Queen Mary, 1561–1564

 On 19 August 1561, cannons were fired in Leith to announce Queen Mary's arrival in Scotland.
 When she attended Mass being celebrated in the royal chapel at Holyrood Palace five days later, this prompted a protest in which one of her servants was jostled.
 The next day she issued a proclamation that there would be no alteration in the current state of religion and that her servants should not be molested or troubled.
 Many nobles accepted this, but not Knox.
 The following Sunday, he protested from the pulpit of St Giles'.
 As a result, just two weeks after her return, Mary summoned Knox.
 She accused him of inciting a rebellion against her mother and of writing a book against her own authority.
 Knox answered that as long as her subjects found her rule convenient, he was willing to accept her governance, noting that Paul the Apostle had been willing to live under Nero's rule.
 Mary noted, however, that he had written against the principle of female rule itself.
 He responded that she should not be troubled by what had never harmed her.
 When Mary asked him whether subjects had a right to resist their ruler, he replied that if monarchs exceeded their lawful limits, they might be resisted, even by force.

 On 13 December 1562, Mary sent for Knox again after he gave a sermon denouncing certain celebrations which Knox had interpreted as rejoicing at the expense of the Reformation.
 She charged that Knox spoke irreverently of the Queen in order to make her appear contemptible to her subjects.
 After Knox gave an explanation of the sermon, Mary stated that she did not blame Knox for the differences of opinion and asked that in the future he come to her directly if he heard anything about her that he disliked.
-Despite her friendly gesture, Knox replied that he would continue to voice his convictions in his sermons and would not wait upon her.
+Despite her gesture, Knox replied that he would continue to voice his convictions in his sermons and would not wait upon her.

 During Easter in 1563, some priests in Ayrshire celebrated Mass, thus defying the law.
 Some Protestants tried to enforce the law themselves by apprehending these priests.
 This prompted Mary to summon Knox for the third time.
 She asked Knox to use his influence to promote religious toleration.
 He defended their actions and noted she was bound to uphold the laws and if she did not, others would.
 Mary surprised Knox by agreeing that the priests would be brought to justice.